yarah-yma1/Predicting-Cardiovascular-Risk-Levels-from-Blood-Pressure-Age-and-BMI/media/readme.txt

-important visuals + images can be found here
+Important visuals + images can be found here.